Zendro-dev/Zendro-dev.github.io/setup_root.md

     >  We are sorry...
     >  Page not found
     >  ```
     > If this is your case, try to go to http://0.0.0.0:8081 (**see: without /auth**).
-If the url works, modify the url in the next env files:
+If the url works, modify the url in the next env files as follows:
     >  * ./single-page-app/.env.production, ./single-page-app/.env.development, ./graphiql-auth/.env.development and ./graphiql-auth/.env.production
     >    ```
     >    OAUTH2_ISSUER='http://localhost:8081/realms/zendro'